mattsalinero/mechanalysis/mech_spec.md

 This project will attempt to analyze data on keycap group buys listed on community websites to identify year over year trends.

 ### Context
-Over the last \~five years the mechanical keyboard hobby has experienced rapid growth.
+Over the last \~five years a community of mechanical keyboard enthusiasts has experienced rapid growth.
 Being a mechanical keyboard enthusiast involves researching, preordering, waiting for, and assembling exclusive mechanical keyboards from limited run keyboard components (such as keycaps, keyboard chassis, and switches).
 Also, mechanical keyboards can be typed on!

-Currently, the mechanical keyboard industry lacks clear corporate leaders designing and selling enthusiast-level components.
+At present, the market for enthusiast-level mechanical keyboard components is fragmented and largely lacks major consolidation or corporate investment.
 Instead, the manufacture of components is often financed using a group buy system that relies on the community preordering components to cover manufacturing costs.
 These group buys are often advertised on dedicated community forums, subreddits, and content creator communities dedicated to mechanical keyboards.

-However, despite the group buys being publicly advertised, data on the success or failure rate of group buys is not readily accessible.
-Much of tha available information is buried in unstructured forum threads or posts.
-Clear trends present in the publically available data could be used by aspiring designers to inform their choices when attempting to realize their own keycap set.
+However, despite group buys being publicly advertised, aggregated data on group buy sucess, failure, or popularity is not readily accessible.
+Much of the available information on group buys is buried in unstructured forum threads or posts.
+Clear trends present in the publically available data could be used by aspiring component designers to inform their choices when attempting to realize their own keycap set.

 #### Terminology
 - group buy: a form of crowdfunding in which user pre-orders are used to fund manufacturing